stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

    npm test
    ```

-   You should now only see 2 failing tests! `should start at zero` is passing, and you successfully build your first part of the contract.
-Congrats!
+   You should now only see 2 failing tests. `should start at zero` is passing, and you successfully build your first part of the contract.
+Congrats.

    However, we don't stop here.
 Let's implement increment and decrement functions.